 While tracking will be challenging, affiliate marketing itself will be more rewarding than ever.
 If you have the right affiliates in the right niches, your store will still be able to reach your target audience.

-How Publishers Make Money
+How to Make Money With Affiliate Marketing?

 Affiliate marketing can also be a lucrative source of passive income for publishers who know how to play the game right.
 Ryan Robinson of ryrob.com makes mid-five figures a month from affiliate marketing.

 The reason why affiliate marketing is a great strategy for online stores is that it’s basically a win-win situation for both the merchant and the affiliate.